asgardeo/mobile-ui-sdks/docs/website/android/apis.md

 # APIs of the Android SDK

-To see the full details of the APIs of the Android SDK, refer to following [API documentation](../../android/docs/index.html).
+To see the full details of the APIs of the Android SDK, refer to following <a href="/mobile-ui-sdks/android/api/" target="_blank">API documentation</a>.